Call for Speakers

-We are inviting the In-House Leader community to submit talks for our upcoming Fall Signature Events (September /October 2018, NY and LA).
-This Call for Presentations closes July 6th, 2018.
+We are inviting the In-House Leader community to submit talks for our upcoming Fall Signature Events (September/October 2018, NY and LA).

 We are looking for your insights and experience managing and leading an in-house creative team: If you think you have something great to talk about, tell us all about it and we will consider your entry.
 If you know someone who has something great to talk about, nominate them.
 And if you are interested in hearing about a particular topic, nominate the topic, and we can try and find a match.

 While we generally like to hear anything related to examples of success managing an in-house creative team, this year we have a theme: Disruption.

 We would like to see talks about how you or your team affected change through your work, process, or other acts of creativity and/or leadership within your organization.

 Not everybody is a natural talent on stage.
 Not everybody can produce kick-ass slide-decks.
 Not everybody is a live-demo-god.
 Not everybody knows they have something great to talk about.

 There are about a million reasons why you don’t consider yourself a speaker, let alone at an InSource Signature Event, where some of your peers have spoken in the past.
 We are here to prove you wrong.
 If all you have is a gut feeling that you should be on stage, we are here to help you to develop or hone the skills you think you lack to deliver a great presentation.

 - We are happy to brainstorm your interests to see if a great topic is hiding.